syncfusion-content/fileformat-docs/File-Formats/Presentation/Create-PowerPoint-Presentation-in-Azure-App-Service-Windows.md

 # Create PowerPoint document in Azure App Service on Windows

 Syncfusion PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and convert PowerPoint documents programmatically without **Microsoft PowerPoint** or interop dependencies.
-Using this library, you can **create PowerPoint document in Azure App Service on Windows**.
+Using this library, you can **create a PowerPoint document in Azure App Service on Windows**.

 ## Steps to create PowerPoint document in Azure App Service on Windows